 During his time as a practising solicitor in the City of London, Steve began doing stand-up and sketch comedy open spots around the country as a hobby.
 After winning a prestigious national ‘new act’ competition, Steve found himself signed and touring with Off the Kerb, the largest comedy agency in the UK, and presenting and acting both on radio and TV.
 Giving up private practice, Steve balanced his performance career (nearly 1500 live shows) with a career delivering skills training for lawyers and those working with lawyers in firms – gigging at night and training/coaching/role-playing during the day.
 Eventually focusing on the training and coaching full-time, Steve’s passion for learning and development became his sole focus.
-Steve worked as a coach and skills facilitator for BCLP (formerly Berwin Leighton Paisner), before managing firm-wide legal training for SJ Berwin.
+Steve worked as a coach and skills facilitator for law firm BCLP (formerly Berwin Leighton Paisner), before managing firm-wide legal training for law firm SJ Berwin.
 He then took on a global role with Ashurst coaching and facilitating international programmes for lawyers and business services staff.
 Steve then became Head of Learning & Development for leading private client firm Forsters before moving into consultancy.

 The focus for Steve’s work?
 The real-time practice of effective communication.
 Crucial conversations, the behaviours underpinning EQ at work and the process of communicating often technical information in an engaging and empathetic way.
 In everything that Steve does, he consciously leans on his comedy performance experience to bring a relaxed, informal and light touch to solutions he facilitates.
 Levity, he believes, is vital in the context of development.